Mloweedgar/Mloweedgar.github.io/_posts/2016-5-2-cfr-elevation-data.md

 ### CURRENT STATUS
 * Developed a User Interface in Inasafe to facilitate production of flood maps from qgis.

 * Integrating the python script which has the codes for producing flood maps in the inasafe repository and make it available in Inasafe plugin  from QGIS.
-* Working on producing flood maps from raster files with size greater than 1GB.

 ### HOW TO